 The Needle Movers to become a better writer?

 You have a finite amount of time, energy, and attention each day.

 Don’t waste them on a never-ending to-do list filled with low ROI tasks.

 At the end of each day, create a Needle Movers List for tomorrow.

 When tomorrow comes, do those 1-3 tasks first.

 This is how you shift from staying busy to being productive.

-Leveraging a Needle Movers List is fundamental to the philosophy we dive into in Intentional Life Design.
+Leveraging a Needle Movers List is fundamental to the philosophy we dive into in Build an Intentional Life.

 Because the best way to optimize for freedom and fulfillment is to be more intentional with how you live, work, and create.
 And one way to achieve that is to focus on simple, effective strategies that help you focus on the few things that matter.